 What to expect from your doctor

-Being ready to answer your doctor's questions may save some time to go over any points you want to talk about in-depth.
+Be ready to answer your doctor's questions so you have time to focus on your priorities.
 Your doctor may ask:

 - What are your symptoms?